Planets of the Solar System

 Inner planets

-In this simulation you can see the motion of Mercury, Venus and the Earth along their orbits around the Sun.
+In this first one of the online solar system planet simulations, you can see the motion of Mercury, Venus and the Earth along their orbits around the Sun.
 Observe how, due to their different translation speeds, the distances between the planets and the angular position of Mercury and Venus with respect to the Earth change.

 In this animation you can see the apparent motion of Venus as seen from the Earth.